 Estimating Brick Paver Price per Square Foot Costs

 The biggest expense you will incur with a DIY driveway, walkway, or patio project is from the brick pavers.
 Brick pavers come in numerous styles and sizes and typically cost between $0.50 and $3.00 per brick, depending on where you purchase them.
-Next to the total cost of the brick, the cost of the mortar (if you are using it), the edging, the sand, and the gravel is comparatively small.
+Next to the total cost of the brick, the cost of the mortar, the edging, the sand, and the gravel is comparatively small.
 No matter the size of the project you are planning, it is important to estimate your costs.
 It allows you to budget the expense and make any necessary adjustments as you go.
 To estimate the cost of brick pavers per square foot, a little math is involved, but it's mostly just measuring.

 Step 1 - Determine the Square Footage of Work Area